linda-seiter/week3_paintcalculator_project/README.md

   </table>

 - Update the `main` method:
+  - Delete the existing print statements.
   - Prompt for and read in the room length, width, and height.
   - Call the `gallonsPaint` method with the input values and print the result as shown.
 - Run `PaintCalculator` and confirm the output matches the expected result.
-- Run `Task5Test` to confirm the Junit tests pass.
+- Run `Task5Test` and confirm the tests pass.